-Painting the Dales – the Art of Herbert F Royle
+Painting the landscape – the Art of Herbert F Royle

-Though born near Manchester and with strong connections to the Manchester Academy of Fine Arts, where he exhibited annually for fifty years from 1894, much of Royle’s art is rooted in the Yorkshire landscape.
+Born near Manchester and with strong connections to the Manchester Academy of Fine Arts, where he exhibited annually for fifty years from 1894, much of Royle’s art is rooted in the landscapes of Lancanshire and nearby Yorkshire.

 ‘Winter, Beamsley Beacon’ by Herbert F Royle